jjb3rd/Freshdesk.Net/README.md

 # Freshdesk.NET

 Freshdesk.Net is a .NET library for freshdesk.com's REST API.
-It can be used to create contacts, customers and tickets.
+It can be used to create contacts, customers and tickets (with attachments).

 #### Nuget Packages